1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 ---

 **URL commands:**
-The button leads to the chapter "Cheatsheet URL Commands" of this manual, where the URL commands are listed in a short overview.
+The button leads to the chapter [URL Commands](chap05.md#51-url-commands) of this manual, where the URL commands are listed in a short overview.
 Internetaccess needed.

 ---

 **Manual:**
-The button leads to the table of content of this manual.
+The button leads to the [table of content](toc.md) of this manual.
 Internetaccess needed.

 ---

 **FAQ:**
-The button leads to the chapter "FAQ" of this manual.
+The button leads to the chapter [FAQ](chap15.md) of this manual.
 Internetaccess needed.

 ---